 Commercial Auto Insurance

 Commercial auto insurance isn't required by the state of Virginia.
-However, if you use personal autos for business purposes or you lease/own vehicles solely for business use, you need this coverage.
+However, if you use personal autos for business purposes or you lease/own vehicles solely for business use, you need commercial auto coverage.
 Why?
 An accident that happened while you were working might be excluded from coverage in a personal auto policy.

 What does it cover?
 Commercial auto insurance can include coverage for third-party bodily injury, third-party property damage, personal injury protection, comprehensive and collision coverage, and uninsured and underinsured motorist coverage.

-If you opt to get commercial insurance, you must carry a minimum of $50,000 of bodily liability coverage to pay for claims if someone is injured in an accident.
+If you opt to get commercial insurance, you must carry a minimum amount of $50,000 of bodily liability coverage to pay for claims if someone is injured in an accident.
 The policy must also include $20,000 in coverage for physical damage coverage.